mrec/blog/content/blog/2025/hashmap_entry/index.md

 ```

 The chained `or_default()` method here has an `Into<K>` bound on `&Q` (the key reference type) which is how it produces an owned key when needed.

-{% details(summary="Is `Into` the best trait for this bound?") %}
-Personally I was leaning toward a `From<&Q>` bound on `K` rather than an `Into<K>` one on `&Q`.
-I like this because it adapts to the owned type you need, rather than being opinionated about the reference type you have.
-For instance, `to_owned` on a `&str` always gives you a `String`, which isn't helpful if what you need is a `Box<str>`.
-This is a somewhat murky area, though, with a lot of reliance on implied guarantees, a bit of historical baggage, and some conflicting signals being given by the trait docs.
-I'll dig into it more in a future post.
-{% end %}

 I can't find any discussion of stabilizing `entry_ref`, and that isn't exposed in nightly `std`.
 It isn't even in the `hashbrown` [docs](https://rust-lang.github.io/hashbrown/hashbrown/index.html) hosted under rust-lang.github.io - they're for an ancient version 0.11.2, way behind the 0.15.4 on crates.io.
 Is `std` just vendoring in an old snapshot and never updating?